healthpen/healthpen/README.md

 I have no idea how most of you make your Github aesthetic.
 So deal with . this uhh, decent one.

- I go by the name Hazard or Gabriel, or hell, even Opera.
+ I go by the name Hazard or Gabriel.
 If you wish, you can also call me by any skin i sit as!
-My pronouns are she/he/it, and I am 20.
+My pronouns are He/It, and I am 20.
+(01/08!)

  I have very low social energy and often fall quiet or go afk, keep that in mind.
 I'm also slow to answer in general ...

+ I have little to no respect for the english language assume every typo is on purpose /j (I'm a sloppy typer AND i'm  french.)

  C+H is appreciated, thought I might not run to cuddle you if we're not close friends LOL.
 Also, TFC  AREA, You Y/N people... please don't randomly romantically rp with me it kinda scares me lmao